sungnga/instagram-clone-app/README.md

     - This user object contains the posts, followers, and following properties and each one is an array
     - Create an array containing the "posts", "followers", and "following" element and assign it to options variable
     - Then in the return section, map over the options array and for each option element, target that option property in the user object and chain on `.length` to get the total number in that option array
-    - When screen size is below small, these 3 items shift below the NameBioSection and dividers are added above and below them.
+    - When screen size is small and below, these 3 items shift below the NameBioSection and dividers are added above and below them.
 And the texts are muted to grey tone
 - **Building the NameBioSection component:**
   - In the NameBioSection component:
     - Receive the user props from the ProfilePage parent component
     - This section renders the user's name, bio, and website each on separate line
     - The website is optional but it's an anchor tag that takes you to their website

+### 28. Building the profile tabs section:
+- The profile tabs consists of these following tabs: Post, IGTV, Saved, and Tagged
+- When the screen size is small and below:
+  - the tab text goes away
+  - only shows the tab large icons
+  - the tab indicator goes away and instead, the current tab is highlighted in blue color
+- Only display the Saved tab if isOwner is true, meaning, this profile belongs to the current login user
+- In src/pages/profile.js file and in ProfilePage component:
+  - Import the ProfileTabs component
+  - At the bottom of the return section, render the ProfileTabs component and pass down the defaultCurrentUser object and isOwner value as user and isOwner props
+- In src/components/profile/ProfileTabs.js file:
+  - Receive the user and isOwner props from the ProfilePage parent component
+  - Use the Tabs component from Material UI to build our tabs
+  - The Tabs component comes with a value that we can use to control its state
+  - Create a piece of state called value and initialize it to 0
+  - When rendering the Tabs component:
+    - set the value property to value state
+    - add an onChange event handler that executes a callback.
+The callback receives a value as a 2nd parameter and it executes the setValue() to set the value state to this value param
+  - The Tabs component renders individual Tab components
+    - Use the Tab component from Material UI to render the individual tabs
+    - for both small and large screen sizes, write a conditional that only if isOwner is true, then render the Saved tab